bruvellu/terebratalia-wnts/2-text/wnt.md

 We searched for Wnt signaling orthologs in *T. transversa* by querying known Wnt genes against the available transcriptome using BLAST+ [@Camacho2009-jo].
 To resolve the orthology of the obtained putative orthologs, we aligned the protein sequences of *T. transversa* with well-annotated proteins from other metazoans using MAFFT 7.310 [@Katoh2013-mz], removed non-informative sections using GBlocks 0.91b [@Talavera2007-fl], and inspected the multiple sequence alignment using UGENE [@Okonechnikov2012-mr].
 Using the blocked alignments as input, we ran a maximum likelihood phylogenetic analysis using the automatic model recognition and rapid bootstrap options of RAxML 8.2.12 [@Stamatakis2014-bm], and rendered the resulting trees using the Interactive Tree Of Life web application [@Letunic2016-pn].
-The gene orthology pipeline is available in the repository [@Vellutini2023-oi].
+The gene orthology pipeline is available in the paper’s repository [@Vellutini2023-oi].

 ## Cloning and *in situ* hybridization